epitome-mvc/Epitome/README.md

 _**Events: `ready`**_

-The `modelObject` - if passed, sets the internal data hash to a new derefrenced object with the keys of the `modelObject`.
-Special accessor properties as defined in the `Epitome.Model.prototype.properties` will run first and be applicable.
+The `model` - if passed, sets the internal data hash to a new derefrenced object.
+Special accessor properties, as defined in the `Epitome.Model.prototype.properties`, will run first and be applicable.
+See [properties](#epitome-model/properties) for more info.

 The `options` object is a standard MooTools class options override and is being merged with the `Epitome.Model.prototype.options` when a new model is created.
 It typically contains various event handlers in the form of: